 Self Harm - A Support Guide For Parents and Carers

 Regents Park Community College recognises self harm can be a response that students have taken in attempting to cope with an issue.
 We will endeavour to support all students and their families with this difficult subject alongside other mental health issues.

-Should you wish to speak with someone from school regarding self harm, please phone and ask to speak to the Designated Safeguarding Lead (Mr D Strange or Mrs E Cosford).
+Should you wish to speak with someone from school regarding self harm, please phone and ask to speak to the Designated Safeguarding Lead (Mr D Strange).